ulyanalakevich/test-app/README.md

 ## Catalog Page

-The Catalog component presents a collection of nations and their population data.
+The Catalog page presents a collection of nations and their population data.
 It showcases nation cards, each displaying information such as the nation's name, year, and population.
 Additionally, users have the option to mark their favorite nations by clicking the "Add to favorites" button on each card.
 The component arranges the favorite nations at the beginning of the grid, offering a personalized experience to users.

 ### Technologies Used